 In states that abide by Comparative Negligence statutes, a victim or plaintiff may be partly responsible for an accident.
-In relation to car crashes, this could refer to a victim’s lack of following road rules, level of intoxication, or even the condition of their automobile.
+In car crash cases, this could refer to a victim’s lack of following road rules, level of intoxication, or even the condition of their automobile.

 For example, a plaintiff would have a difficult time earning damages if they were heavily intoxicated and ran into the street without warning.
 Courts will determine comparative negligence based on reasonable considerations.
 There are 3 comparative negligence categories: